Towards Models that Can See and Read: Ablation Studies

+In this section, we study the effect of our key contributions and test the impact of freezing the vision encoder.

-We begin by ablating the effect of our method's building blocks.
-First, we report the added performance from simply adding the OCR tokens as additional input to BLIP's existing text encoder.
-As seen in \cref{tab:main_blocks_ablation}, performance on TextVQA improve from 32.43\% to 43.02\%.
-Leveraging a separate OCR encoder, performance increase to 46.13\% while we also obtain almost 1\% gain in VQA.
-Introducing our fuse mechanism gets us to 47.37\% on TextVQA.
-Furthermore, enabling our decoder supervision $\mathcal{L}_{OCLM}$, performance on TextVQA improves by +5.22\% (from 47.38\% to 52.66\%) while gaining also +1.21\% on VQA.
-Finally, the combination of $\mathcal{L}_{OBC}$ with the 2-D positional embeddings gets us to 54.3\% on TextVQA.
+\textbf{Design Choices}: We ablate \AlgoNameNoSpace's components on both the general and scene-text-oriented datasets in \cref{tab:main_blocks_ablation}, where all numbers are reported under the \textit{Comb.} settings.
+Since the trends in CAP results are similar to VQA, we will focus on analyzing the latter.
+First, we report the added performance of a naive approach -- simply inserting the OCR tokens as an additional input to BLIP's existing text encoder, similar to \cite{hu2020iterative,yang2021tap,biten2022latr}.
+As seen in \cref{tab:main_blocks_ablation}, the accuracy on TextVQA improves by $+10.59\%$ (from $32.43\%$ to $43.02\%$) while improving VQA results by $+0.22\%$.
+Our designated OCR encoder increases TextVQA performance to $46.13\%$ ($+3.11\%$) while obtaining an additional $+0.75\%$ gain in VQA.
+Introducing our VL-OCR decoding scheme (denoted as ``Fuse'') boosts us to $47.37\%$ on TextVQA and an extra $+0.24\%$ on VQA.
+Furthermore, using $\mathcal{L}_{\text{OCR-LM}}$ significantly improves TextVQA performance by $+5.22\%$ (from $47.38\%$ to $52.66\%$) while gaining an extra $+1.21\%$ on VQA.
+Finally, the combination of $\mathcal{L}_{\text{OCR-BC}}$ with the 2-D information gets us to $55.21\%$ and $79.9\%$ on TextVQA and VQA.
+Overall, \AlgoName leads to significant $+22.78\%$ and $+2.50\%$ improvements on TextVQA and VQA over the combined trained BLIP. \textbf{The Effect of Freezing the Visual Encoder}: